I'll resend that so it's clean

 In stock and ready to ship from Chiang Mai, Thailand from Bua Bhat.

-Handmade Sankampang cotton cushion.
-Not only will this hill tribe inspired cotton cushion cover bring that worldly touch to your home it will also brighten any room.
+Handmade Sankampang cotton cushion made using upcycled fabrics.
+Not only will this hill tribe inspired cotton cushion bring that worldly touch to your home it will also brighten any room.
+Insert not included.

 Care: Hand wash separately with mild detergent

 10% of this purchase will be used to support local community projects that aid in eduction, healthcare, infrastructure in areas of need.
 Read more about our Community Works programs here.

 Our artisans are located around the world and will ship your items directly to you from their studios.
 Orders are shipped by DHL and should take 3-10 days after the artisans dispatch them.

 If you receive this item in less than perfect condition or are not satisfied with it, you have 15 days from the date of delivery to request a free return with a full refund.